cardano-scaling/alba/design/design.md

 Approximate Lower Bound Arguments (ALBA) intended to guide the development of the library.
-We aim to create a high quality reference implementation of ALBA sufficient for accurately prototyping larger protocols utilizing this primitive.
+We aim to create a high quality reference implementation of ALBA sufficient for accurately prototyping larger protocols utilizing this primitive such as protocols for voting and multisignatures schemes.
-Applications that could benefit, at least in the Cardano universe, include Mithril, Peras, Leios and cross-chain bridges.
+In the Cardano universe, projects that can benefit from ALBA include Mithril, Peras, Leios and cross-chain bridges.
 While these use cases will guide the development of our library, one can imagine other applications / protocols that can utilize ALBA, and